 The sensory organ comprises specialized cells and tissues that primarily recognize odourants and transfer them to nerve endings of the olfactory nerve.
 Finally, the nervous system processes all the information.

 The brain interprets the signal as smell (olfaction).
-Smell let us know about our surrounding and gives us instincts about what is safe or dangerous.
+The sense of smell relates us to know more about our surroundings and gives us instincts about what is safe or dangerous.

-Content: Sense of smell
+Content: Sense of Smell